 As an example, let’s say you purchase a short-term cabin rental for $450,000, and it grosses $55,000 for the year.
-After subtracting utilities, HOA fees, insurance costs, management commission, and any other operating expenses, your net income before taxes is $40,000.
+After subtracting utilities, HOA fees, insurance costs, mortgage payments, property management fees, and any other operating expenses, your net income before taxes is $40,000.
 Calculating the cap rate would bring you to around 8%, which is a fairly decent profit.

 Standard Property Depreciation